JeffersonLab/clas12alignment/dc/README.md

 ![Plot_07-05-2022_07 05 21_PM](https://user-images.githubusercontent.com/7524926/177382223-27eb9b1b-44fa-4405-87de-f1f777bb5beb.png)
 * internal-only: same as the previous tab but after removing ''global'' geometry transformation that cannot be constrained with the current straight track alignment.
 These so-called weak modes are overall contractions or expansions in the size of the detector and rotations of whole sectors.
 The displayed parameters are corrected by normalizing the region 1 position to the nominal one.
 ![Plot_07-05-2022_07 05 37_PM](https://user-images.githubusercontent.com/7524926/177382868-88ae1ed1-d3b7-4245-9764-4ff90fb9ee65.png)
+* clas12 frame: same as the previous tab but transformed to the global clas12 frame.

 #### Electron
 The tab displays the relevant distributions for the selected electron tracks.
 Examples of the plots are shown in the following two figures.
 These are meant to facilitate the choice of angular bins for the alignment, since having enough statistics in each bin is critical for the fits to converge.